brylevkirill/notes/Reinforcement Learning.md

 >	"The value function V_{n}(s') takes the place of the input to the layer, while P(s'|s,a) form the weights of |A| convolution channels.
 In many tasks of interest such as grid world navigation, P(s'|s,a) reflects the locality of the problem since transitions are only possible to nearby states.
 This is analogous to the locality of convolutional kernels in standard CNNs, which is useful due to the hierarchical structure in natural images.
 Due to this connection, value iteration can be performed by a differentiable Value Iteration block that is composed of recursively connecting K such convolutional blocks.
 One must then choose K in such a way as to ensure convergence while not incurring a high computational cost by setting it to be too large."

 ----
->	"trains deep network to implicitly plan via iterative rollouts"
+>	"Trains deep network to implicitly plan via iterative rollouts."
->	"uses implicit environment model which does not capture dynamics"
+>	"Uses implicit environment model which does not capture dynamics."

   - `video` <https://youtu.be/ID150Tl-MMw?t=54m24s> (demo)
   - `video` <https://youtube.com/watch?v=tXBHfbHHlKc> (Tamar) ([slides](http://technion.ac.il/~danielm/icml_slides/Talk7.pdf))